garoyeri/aws-workshop-dotnet/README.md

 ## Deploying the Hello World Web

 Next, we'll deploy the Hello World Web.
-In the following command, replace `hello.kcdc.garoyeridev` with your own desired URL, and replace `Z07391151E50793DGWFJ0` with your own Root Hosted Zone ID from the previous stack deployment.

 If you're not using a custom domain name, then you need to edit `Program.cs` and change the `skipCertificate: false` to `skipCertificate: true` on the  statement containing `new DeployLambdaStack`.
 Otherwise the deployment will fail trying to validate the certificate.

 ```shell
 npm run cdk -- deploy DeployLambdaStack --parameters DeployLambdaStack:DomainName=hello --parameters DeployLambdaStack:RootHostedZoneId=Z07391151E50793DGWFJ0 --parameters DeployLambdaStack:RootHostedZoneName=kcdc.garoyeri.dev --profile personal